Zettlr/zettlr-docs/docs/en/reference/migrating.md

 ##  Copying Your Application Settings to the New Machine

+## Backing Up Application Settings From Your Old Machine

 If you've customized Zettlr at all and/or you want to retain the various stats about your notes, there are a few configuration files that you may want to back up and copy over to your new machine.
-This data is located in the _application data path_ whose location depends on your Operating System:
+This data is located in the _application data path_ — a configuration directory whose location depends on your Operating System:

 * **Windows:** `C:\Users\<your username>\AppData\Roaming\Zettlr` (note that AppData is a hidden folder, so you might want to change the Explorer settings so it shows up)
 * **macOS:** `/Users/<your username>/Library/Application Support/Zettlr` (open a Finder window, hold down "Alt" while opening the "Go"-menu, and click on the appearing "Library" entry)